Planning for Camp

 - Please keep sports equipment at home.
 All sports equipment during your child’s stay is provided by the camp.

-- Due to insurance restrictions, bicycles, skateboards, rollerblades, and barber clippers WILL NOT be allowed in camp.
+- Due to insurance restrictions, animals, bicycles, skateboards, rollerblades, and barber clippers WILL NOT be allowed in camp.

 - Cell phones will be turned in upon arrival and stored securely by camp staff until check out day